springmeyer/sqlite3-mapnik/README.md

     node test.js

+If not install node-mapnik with npm:

+    npm install mapnik

-This should print some json about the data.
+The `node test.js` should print some json about the data.

 # Done testing?